Skip to main content

 Brazil and Dauphine twins are distinguished by symmetry relationships between crystal faces of particular shapes, sometimes by identifying striations (fine lines on crystal faces that developed when the crystal formed), but sometimes are difficult to tell apart.
 Click on the crystal drawing (right) to see a 15 second video showing Dauphine twinning; the striations on the crystal faces are also apparent.
 The two large quartz crystals in Figure 6.27, earlier in this chapter, show an example of Japanese twinning.

-This page titled 6.4.2: SiO2 Polymorphs is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.4.2: SiO2 Polymorphs is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.